Only for fact-hunters!

 Credit: Shutter Speed

 Words in English don’t always mean what they used to!
-Take "awful," which once meant "full of awe" or "inspiring wonder."
-Now, it’s the exact opposite!
-Similarly, "nice" used to mean "silly" or "foolish."
+Take awful, which once meant "full of awe" or "inspiring wonder."
+Now, it means the exact opposite!
+Similarly, nice originally meant "silly" or "foolish."

-These changes often reflect shifts in culture and usage over centuries.
+These changes often reflect cultural shifts and evolving usage over centuries.
 It’s like a giant game of telephone that reshapes our vocabulary.
-Understanding these transformations adds depth to everyday words, and makes you sound like a history buff at dinner parties!
+Understanding these transformations adds depth to everyday words—and might even make you sound like a history buff at dinner parties!

 Shakespeare’s gift to the dictionary